This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's finger is cold, numb, or pale.

-Contact your child's healthcare provider or hand specialist if:
+Call your child's doctor or hand specialist if:

 - Your child's pain or swelling gets worse, even after treatment.